top of page

 What to do when someone dies

-Losing a loved one is an incredibly difficult thing to go through, whether they have passed away in hospital or at home.
+Losing a loved one is an incredibly difficult thing to go through, whether they have passed away in a hospital or at home.
 Funeral arrangements will need to be made, but there are a few steps to take first, and our dedicated team is on hand to help you take those steps and support you during the grieving process.

 When someone dies at home, the first thing you need to do is contact their own doctor or the NHS24 on-call doctor, if outside normal surgery hours.
 They will then come to the house and arrange for the Medical Certificate to be completed.
 If your loved one has died in hospital, a medical certificate will be given to you by a member of staff.